KsquareLabs/Coffee-Time/README.md

 Trending New App should allows to get the trending news and allow th euser to predefine the topics that he/she is interested on.(USE API)

-Technologies USES to create this APP.
+Technologies USED to create this APP.

 1. Bootstrap JS
 2. Angular JS